rvem/tezos-packaging/docs/baking.md

 sudo systemctl stop tezos-node-<network>.service
 ```

-You can check node logs via `journalctl`:
+You can check the node logs via `journalctl`:
 ```
 journalctl -u tezos-node-<network>.service
 ```

 ## Setting up baker and endorser daemons

-Once you have fully synced local `tezos-node`, you can start baker and endorser daemons.
+Once you have fully synced your local `tezos-node`, you can start the baker and endorser daemons.

 Data directories for baker and endorser daemons are defined in the
 `/etc/default/tezos-baker-<proto>` and `/etc/default/tezos-endorser-<proto>`.
 Make